upsidedownlabs/Chords-Python/README.md

 ## BioAmp-Tool-Python

-The BioAmp Tool is a Python script designed to interface with an Arduino-based bioamplifier, read data from it, and optionally log this data to CSV or stream it via Lab Streaming Layer (LSL).
-It provides real-time data processing and statistical analysis over 10-second and 10-minute intervals.
+The BioAmp Tool is a Python script designed to interface with an Arduino-based bioamplifier, read data from it, and optionally log this data to CSV or stream it via the Lab Streaming Layer (LSL).

 ## Features